My Journey at NYU Tandon: Engineering a Future in the Power Industry

 Program Impact

-The GLASS program has been a transformative experience for me as a student studying electrical engineering.
-It has connected me with like-minded peers and mentors who share a passion for innovation and technology.
-The program’s focus on global leadership and entrepreneurship has expanded my perspective, encouraging me to think beyond traditional engineering roles and explore ways to tackle real-world challenges.
-Through workshops, networking events, and collaborative projects, GLASS has empowered me to enhance both my technical expertise and leadership abilities.
-This experience has prepared me to be a socially conscious engineer capable of making a meaningful impact on the world.
+The GLASS program has been a formative part of my experience as an electrical engineering student.
+It connected me with peers and mentors who share a strong interest in innovation and technology, while also emphasizing global leadership and entrepreneurship.
+Through this lens, I was encouraged to think beyond traditional engineering roles and consider how technical work can address real world challenges.
+Through workshops, networking opportunities, and collaborative projects, GLASS helped me strengthen both my technical foundation and leadership skills.
+Overall, the program has played a key role in shaping me into a more thoughtful and socially conscious engineer.

 TakeAway